Working to promote & protect the Great Miami River Watershed

 The River Summit is a regional endeavor to link cities, farmland, communities, and individuals, to develop a regional strategy which leverages our most unique asset, the Great Miami and Mad Rivers.
 Recognizing the need to bring communities together around the river and the watershed, the Rivers Institute at the University of Dayton and the Ohio's Great Corridor Association (OGCA) collaborate to help communities realize the untapped potential our River Corridors have for our region, both economically and socially.

-The 7th annual River Summit will be Friday March 14, 2014, at the University of Dayton's River Campus, 1700 Patterson Blvd.
-The Ohio's Great Corridor Association is excited to announce the 2014 keynote speakers: Mike Knopp and Joe Jacobi, from Oklahoma City.
+The 8th annual River Summit will be Friday March 27, 2015, at the University of Dayton's River Campus, 1700 Patterson Blvd.
+The Ohio's Great Corridor Association is excited to announce the 2015 keynote speakers and open registration soon.
+Check back for complete details.

 The Rivers Institute at the University of Dayton